lorenzo-campana/bpm/xmc4700_configuration.md

 Now we need to wire the APP to the pin.
 Open the Manual Pin Allocator and set pin 1.4 as "Receive Pin" and pin 1.5 as "Transmit Pin" and then Save and Close.
 Remember to generate the code everytime you modify the APP.

-After that in the prokect explorer on the left, double click on ``main.c`` to open the code.
+After that, in the project explorer on the left, double click on ``main.c`` to open the code.
 Delete everything and copy this code in:

 ```C
 #include <DAVE.h>                 //Declarations from DAVE Code Generation (includes SFR declaration)